DS-100/sp22/syllabus.md

 - In a typical week, we will release the discussion worksheet on Friday morning.
 - We will be holding live discussion sections on Fridays.
 You will sign up for a section, but attendance will not be required.
   - **Unlike past semesters, live discussions will not provide physical handouts.**
+  - Attendance points will only be given for the section you are assigned to, but you may attend any of the online sections.
+However, due to room restrictions, you may not attend an in-person section that you were not assigned to.
 - We will release discussion recordings or walkthroughs the week after the discussion.
   - These will be videos from past semesters, so they may not be up-to-date with the current content.
 Unfortunately, we do not have the capacity to record walkthroughs this semester.